samuraininja360/samuraininja360.github.io/README.md

 # Samuraininja360
-New website to play lag free games
+New website made to inspire other web developers.
+This is my portfolio where I will display my projects and programming achievements.